DerekKent/derekkent.com/README.md

 npm install -g jspm
 ```

 Note: If you have not previously used JSPM, you may be prompted to set up your GitHub credentials.
 It is recommended you do this in order to prevent being rate limited by GitHub.
-You can [generate an access token](https://github.com/settings/tokens) in your GitHub account settings for JSPM, rather than providng your login credentials.
+You can [generate an access token](https://github.com/settings/tokens) in your GitHub account settings for JSPM, rather than providing your login credentials.

 If you are not prompted, you can manually bring it up with: